barnex/SetupSoftware/README.md

 Each server will always reply with two int32_t values.
 The first holds the exit code, 1/SUCCESS if al went well.
 The second holds the number of bytes that will be returned to the user.
 If something went wrong, the resulting error code can be looked up in "Libraries/errors.h".
 If you do not read all bytes present, they may be present in the input buffer when you read at a later point in time.
+After these two bytes come the rest of the data.

 *Note: for list of command and parameters, please consult the source of the corresponding server